Last editedOct 20235 min read

 When to use Direct Debit collection for small businesses

-Direct Debit is used for regular and recurring payments, which makes it an excellent choice for a range of businesses, including:
+Direct Debit is used for regular and recurring payments, making it an excellent choice for many businesses.

 Direct Debit services for small businesses